christine-nil/sql-sandbox/10100-AggFunctions-Base.md

 GROUP BY day;
 ```

 This query returns the average bill for each day (Thursday, Friday, Saturday, Sunday).
-For instance, you might find that **Saturday has the highest average bill** and Friday the lowest (since Friday had fewer, possibly smaller parties).
+For instance, you might find that *aturday has the highest average bill and Friday the lowest (since Friday had fewer, possibly smaller parties).
 This is analogous to `df.groupby('day')['total_bill'].mean()` in pandas.
 Each row of the result would show a day and the average bill amount for that day.

 ## MIN